apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

     payment_status,
     count() AS count,
     sum(payment_amount) AS total
-FROM payment_attachments
+FROM attachments
 GROUP BY payment_currency, payment_status
-HAVING count > 5
+HAVING count > 40000
-   AND total > 1000
+   AND total > 10000
 ORDER BY
     payment_currency,
     payment_status;